ljdursi/new-newsletter-page/_interviews/003_UCL_ARC.md

 Because our problem is always not finding enough money.
 It's finding enough people to do the work that people are asking us to do.
 We've never been short of work in all the time that the group has existed.
 And usually we have too much work.
 And if people come to me and say, &quot;I've got a grant that ends in three months, can you do a bit of work on it?&quot; The answer is usually &quot;No&quot;, or &quot;Yes, if we postpone something else, we'll have a think.&quot; Currently we are full for the next nine months or so.

-[00:21:05] **James Heatherington:** Which would be the envy of many private sector consultants , as I keep reminding the team, when we get a bit panicky about it.
+[00:21:05] **James Hetherington:** Which would be the envy of many private sector consultants , as I keep reminding the team, when we get a bit panicky about it.

 [00:21:12] **Jonathan Dursi:** So it sounds like step one was simply establishing a track record of having the money when you said you were probably going to have the money.
 And then once that happened, that unlocked a little bit of flexibility from finance.
 And then as you were hiring, you were going back and forth with HR, finding ways that they could work with you so that you could do these blended recruitments.